 Unfortunately, they aren’t the most comfortable in-ears because of their bulkier design.
 On the upside, they have a 5-hour battery life that should last your whole workout, the provided case gives you two additional charges, and they have some fun sports-oriented features in the app.

 If the Jabra Elite Active 65t are out of your price range, take a look at the SoundPeats TrueFree.
-They’re obviously not as well-built as the Jabra Elite Active 65t, but they still have very good build quality, especially considering their cost.
-They’re actually more comfortable than the Elite Active 65t and have an even more stable fit.
+They’re not as well-built as the Jabra, but they still have very good build quality, especially considering their cost.
+They’re actually more comfortable and have an even more stable fit.

-Unfortunately, their sound is rather mediocre, especially in the treble range.
-While their bass-heavy sound may be great for fans of house and EDM, they’re not well-suited for more vocal-centric music, especially since you can’t EQ their sound like you can with the Jabra Sound+.
-Their battery also doesn’t last as long, but they’re also a fraction of the price of the Elite Active 65t.
-They’re worth considering if you like their sound profile and don’t want to drop big bucks on sports headphones.
+Unfortunately, they sound rather mediocre, especially in the treble range.
+While their bass-heavy sound may be great for fans of house and EDM, they’re not well-suited for more vocal-centric music, especially since you can’t EQ their sound.
+Their battery also doesn’t last as long.
+That said, they’re a fraction of the price of the Jabra and are definitely worth considering if you like their sound profile and don’t want to drop big bucks on sports headphones.

 They are great for running outdoors since your ears are wide open and nothing blocks ambient noise.
 Runners or cyclists can be aware of everything surrounding them while having a background track at the same time.
 They are very comfortable, since they don’t enter your ear canal, and they have a lightweight design.

 Unfortunately, they aren’t the most portable headphones because of their odd shape that doesn't fold.
-The headband is flexible and might fit in large sports shorts, but you can't cram them into your jean pockets like you could with the BeatsX or the Plantronics BackBeat Fit.
+The headband is flexible and might fit in large sports shorts, but you can't cram them into your pockets like you can with the Plantronics BackBeat Fit.
 On the upside, they are stable enough for running and are fairly rubberized, but technically not waterproof.

-If you like the around-the-head band design of the AfterShokz Trekz Air, but don’t care much for bone conduction and would prefer better sound instead, get the Plantronics BackBeat Fit.
-You won’t be able to monitor everything surrounding you like the AfterShokz, but they still have a semi-open design that doesn’t isolate much noise.
+If you like the wraparound design of the AfterShokz Trekz Air but prefer a more traditional earbud fit, get the Plantronics BackBeat Fit.
+You won’t be able to monitor everything surrounding you like you can with the AfterShokz, but these headphones still have a semi-open design that doesn’t isolate much noise.
 These are more typical in-ear headphones, but their design is more flexible and more portable, on top of being very stable for sports.

 Our recommendations above are what we think are currently the best headphones for running and working out to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).